+Since I went about picking my recipe to go with a wine.
+I'll start with the wine.
 Pierce Ranch Vineyards is a small, family-owned operation based here in Monterey County with most of their wines centered in the San Antonio Valley appellation.
 They produce limited-run, estate-grown wines with an emphasis on Spanish and Portuguese varieties.
-What a perfect addition to this month's #WinePW!

-Last year I picked up a few of their Albariños, and I'll get to all of them, but the first I wanted to feature is their Pétillant-Naturel.
-Pétillant-Naturel, often called pét-nats, is an ancient method of making sparkling wine.
+Last year I picked up a few of their Albariños, and one of my favorites is their Pétillant-Naturel.
+Pétillant-Naturel, often called pét-nat, is an ancient method of making sparkling wine.
 In contrast with the méthode champenoise in which a finished wine undergoes a secondary fermentation in the bottle with additional yeasts and sugars, Pét-nats are bottled before the primary fermentation is finished.
 This produces a much more rustic sparkling wine that is often cloudy and bottled with a crown cap - like a beer - instead of a cork.

 This winemaking method seems to be making a resurgence as several of my favorite vintners are making it.
 Jared Brandt at Donkey & Goat made a pét-nat with Clairette.
 This one, from Josh Pierce of Pierce Ranch, is made with Albariño grapes.